ddmitov/perl-executing-browser/README.md

 ## History

 PEB was started as a simple GUI for personal databases.
-This small project is still in its very beginning and current version (0.1) should be considered alpha pre-release.
+This small project is still in its very beginning and the current version 0.1, code name "Camel Calf", should be considered alpha pre-release.
 Do not use it for production purposes!
 Exhaustive documentation is still missing and current examples are basic.

 ## License